 The Commissioner can investigate the conduct of public officers working with or for South Australian state government agencies and authorities, local government and South Australia Police, if the conduct has been assessed as raising a potential issue of corruption (a criminal offence).
-In some circumstances the Commissioner can investigate serious or systemic misconduct or maladministration.

 The Commissioner can investigate the conduct of:

 - public sector employees